By: Elizabeth Mordica on June 5th, 2023

 The Marketing Partner ID Number (MPIN) is required for SAM registrants and is a personal code you create on the business Information page of the SAM registration process.
 The MPIN allows you to access other government applications such as Grants.gov.
 The MPIN also serves as your electronic signature on the IRS page of the SAM registration.

 If you do not know your MPIN, please contact your Entity Administrator or the Federal Service Desk for assistance.
 The process to retrieve your MPIN can be quite tedious, so be sure to safeguard it.

 9. What Points of Contact Should I List?

-A: Your Electronic Business POC is integral to the procurement process.
-Your Government POC will be used by other government systems, such as the CAGE program, when they contact you.
+Your Electronic Business POC is integral to the procurement process.
+Your government POC will be used by other government systems, such as the CAGE program, when they contact you.
 List someone with direct knowledge of this registration for both of those POCs.
 Other POCs are optional or can be the same POC as the main one.
-SAM.gov only requires one individual.
-Diversify as you see fit, but only one person is required.
+While SAM.gov only requires one individual, it may be helpful to have additional personnel with access.

 10. Does My SAM.gov Registration Expire?
 When Should I Renew it?

 SAM.gov registrations need to be renewed every year.
 You can find the expiration date on the entity information page for your company.
 When it comes to validating the information, you will need to review the entire record so make sure you give yourself plenty of time to review or correct any misinformation.
 It is essential that all the information is accurate and complete.

 11. Where Can I Get Assistance with My SAM.gov Registration?